 This post may contain affiliate links.
 Please see disclosure form more information.

-lemon cheesecake cookie cups with strawberries
+lemon cheesecake cookie cups with strawberry slices on a plate.

 These mini cookie cups are easy to make and fun to eat.
-If you like bite-sized desserts, you’ll love these lemon cheesecake cookie cups.
+If you like bite-sized desserts, you’ll love these lemon sugar cookie cups.
 Make them for Easter, Mother’s Day, showers, graduations or whenever you want a quick and easy dessert!

-To make the cookie cups, all you do is spray a mini muffin tin with non-stick spray.
+To make the cookie cups, all you do is spray the muffin tin with non-stick spray.
 This is important because you don’t want the cookies to stick when it comes time to take them out of the muffin tin.
 You can also use butter or oil if you don’t have the spray.

 Next, you just put the individual pieces of dough into the muffin cups and bake.
 Easy peasy!